20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 here, `utilityFromTX` is the *intrinsic utility* of the transaction.

 ### Service costs
 In the paper, actions such as **Initiate** or **Accept** have a cost, which is expressed in gas units.
 This makes sense as the paper is aimed at providing an on-chain gas price reservation mechanism.
-We incorporated these costs in the Hedger Ledger contract type, defined as the following record:
+We incorporated these costs in the Ledger-Hedger contract type, defined as the following record:

 ``` haskell
 data HLContract = HLContract